Svehla/articles-backup/JS_class_rethink/JS_class_rethink.md

 ```

 Currying, composition, and encapsulation with just functions.
-No decorators.
-No private fields.
-Just JS.

 ---